 The Tubby Sofa, above, is one of MADE’s most popular in-house designs.
 Its contemporary yet retro lines are smooth, sleek and fuss-free, making it ideal for small spaces.
 The Tubby 2-seater sofa measures a truly petite 125 cm wide x 76cm deep.

 The 3-seater version, above, is still a very compact 170 cm wide by 76 cm deep.
 For both sizes you can choose from a gorgeous range of fabrics and colours, like the stunning saffron velvet, above, blush pink, forest green, teal and lots more.
 Legs can be either light or dark wood, plus there’s an equally cute compact armchair as part of the Tubby range.

 The softly curvaceous UK-made Helena 2-seater sofa, above, has a sprung, fixed back, sleek seat cushions and pleated arm details.
 At just 144 cm wide and 89 cm deep, the Helena is a lovely compact sofa but if you’re looking for something a tad larger the 3-seater version comes in at an equally neat 172 cm wide.
 And there’s absolutely no need to sacrifice comfort for style.
 As well as the Teal Velvet above, there’s also on-trend Turmeric Velvet and a Grey Textured Weave to choose from too.

 I do like a mix of materials, and the Morten 2-Seater Sofa from Heal’s shows off a very handsome, white-washed oak frame teamed with plump yet sleek upholstering details in a wool-mix fabric.
 The Morten 2-Seater Sofa measures 165 cm wide and 87 cm deep and also comes as a 3-seater sofa and armchair too.
 Could this be the perfect cosy yet super-stylish small sofa?

 Designed by Matthew Hilton for Habitat, the very popular Chester Sofa is available in a range of 41 fabrics and leathers including sumptuous cotton blend velvets, a hardwearing linen-look fabric and butter-soft premium leathers.
 You can also choose either oak or dark stained feet.
-The 2-seater version shown above in black and white Italian woven fabric measures 170 cm wide by 85 cm deep.
+The 2-seater version shown above measures 170 cm wide by 85 cm deep.
 They also do a very compact version at 120 cm wide – the Chester Loveseat.
-Clean, simple, lines make this small sofa a timeless classic.
+Clean, simple, lines make this best-selling small sofa a timeless classic.